hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Then, you have to think more broadly.
 Can you get the data from somewhere else, split the query into parts, or redefine the database structure?
 Do you actually need to return all data in this query?
 Who uses it?
 What for?

 Always question your assumptions.
-Don't feel foolish if you follow some illogical hunch.
+Don't feel foolish if you follow a hunch.
 Your instincts will get better over time.
 This is more of a general life advice, so, we might as well end the article here.